pestphp/docs/datasets.md

 +]);
 ```

 Bound datasets, description keys, and other rules that are applicable to inline datasets can also be applied to shared datasets.
-Thus, these features can be used to manipulate shared datasets as well.

 ### Scope Datasets

 Occasionally, datasets may pertain only to a specific feature or set of folders.
-In such cases, rather than distributing the dataset globally within the Datasets folder, you can generate a `Datasets.php` file within the relevant folder requiring the dataset and restrict the dataset's scope to that folder alone.
+In such cases, rather than distributing the dataset globally within the `Datasets` folder, you can generate a `Datasets.php` file within the relevant folder requiring the dataset and restrict the dataset's scope to that folder alone.

 ```php
 // tests/Feature/Products/ExampleTest.php...